Efficient numerical methods for the Maxey-Riley-Gatignol equations with Basset history term: Numerical results

-\paragraph{Faraday flow} Figure~\ref{fig:precision:faraday} shows error against runtime for a particle with $S=0.1$ and $R=\nicefrac{7}{9}$ in the Faraday flow, again for trajectories computed over \SI{1}{\second}.
+\reva{Finally, when comparing the fully implicit FD2 + Trapezoidal rule and FD4 + DIRK4 methods with their implicit-explicit counterparts FD2 + IMEX2 and FD4 + IMEX4, both show similar convergence behavior.
+However, the IMEX variants require noticeably less runtime, making them more efficient.
+This underscores the value of the approach in avoiding a costly fully nonlinear solver.} \paragraph{Faraday flow} Figure~\ref{fig:precision:faraday} shows error against runtime for a particle with $S=0.1$ and $R=\nicefrac{7}{9}$ in the Faraday flow, again for trajectories computed over \SI{1}{\second}.
 All methods are more accurate than for the Bicklet jet, likely because the flow velocities in the Faraday flow are smaller.
-For zero initial relative velocity, FD2 + IMEX2, FD4 + IMEX4 and Daitche all perform very similarly with a slight advantage for FD4 + IMEX4 for higher accuracies.
-For non-zero initial relative velocity, Daitche again overtakes the FD methods with respect to speed of computation except for errors above $10^{-4}$, where FD2 becomes more efficient.
-As for the Bickley jet, while Prasath et al.'s method is highly accurate, it is too computationally costly to provide results in real-time.
+For zero initial relative velocity, FD2 + IMEX2, FD4 + IMEX4 and Daitche~\reva{\cite{Daitche2013}} all perform very similarly with a slight advantage for FD4 + IMEX4 for higher accuracies.
+For non-zero initial relative velocity, Daitche~\reva{\cite{Daitche2013}} again overtakes the FD methods with respect to speed of computation except for errors above $10^{-4}$, where FD2 becomes more efficient.
+As for the Bickley jet, while Prasath et al.'s~\reva{\cite{PrasathEtAl2019}} method is highly accurate, it is too computationally costly to provide results in real-time.

+\reva{Again, comparing the second- and fourth-order fully implicit methods with their implicit-explicit counterparts illustrates that the latter provides substantial gains in efficiency.}